smimram/monadic-synth/README.md

 ## Some other examples

-You can also hear some demo songs:
+You can also hear some demo songs (guaranteed 100% sample-free!):

 - [FM arpeggiator](https://github.com/smimram/monadic-synth/blob/master/examples/fm_arpeggiator.ml)